daniel4erny/python-protocol/readme.txt

 The "Test" folder, is a folder for testing (mainly making ui)

 "web" folder is for making my own https server from scratch

+738 lines rn

+just to be clear, this project is mainly for myself, but here you can see all the low level things I can build without frameworks